 - A non-stick coating that repels sap and prevents rusting

 - Safety lock for either right or left-handedness

-- Always wear protective gear, such as sturdy shoes, safety goggles, and appropriate clothing (not baggy ones).
+- Always wear protective gear, such as closed-toe shoes, safety goggles, and appropriate clothing.

 - Make sure you choose a pair of scissors that fits you physically.
-Right-handed rather than left-handed scissors, for example.
+Try to find scissors that work for your dominant hand.

 - To avoid wrist and elbow strain, always try to operate trimming scissors with your elbow bent and your wrist straight.

 - Use the other hand to slightly flex the branch away from the cutting edge of your trimming scissors.
 This way, you will be able to make smoother and easier trims.

 - Always position the scissors in a 45-degree angle, and trim buds just above an outward-facing bud or shoot.
 Avoid using a twister motion or forcing the blades.

 How to Choose a Good Pair of Trimming Scissors